Lord3008/Newsiee/README.md

 - **Frontend Display:** Summaries are presented in a user-friendly format using HTML, CSS, jQuery, and Bootstrap.

 ### Multimodal Deepfake Detection 🔍🚫
+#### Cross- Domain Method:
+This is associted with **my research paper** titled "A Novel Unified Approach to Deepfake Detection of Images" publised in ISED, 2024 by IEEE.
+The detailed architecture and novelity can be found in detail in the research paper.
    - **Detection Model:** Implements a multimodal deepfake detection model combining image and text analysis to assess news authenticity.
    - **Automatic Validity Checks:** Flags potentially misleading or false news articles with real-time verification.
    - **Validity Indicator:** Provides clear visual indicators of news validity.

 ### Audio Feature 🎤🔊
 - **Text-to-Speech (TTS) Conversion:** Converts text summaries into audio using advanced TTS services (e.g., Google Text-to-Speech).